acc-prac/bookish-carnival/BUILDING.md

 For configuring a release build of the project and building tests, again, executing inside the given acc-prac container seems to be necessary.

-Therefore, to build tests, execute:
+Therefore, to build the benchmarks, execute:
 ```sh
 sh singularity/rbuild.sh
 ```

-To execute said benchmark in a simple manner, the benchmarks can be queued with
+To execute said benchmarks in a simple manner, queue them with
 ```sh
 sh singularity/small-bench.sh
 ```